vert-x/vertx-examples/src/raw/java/httpperf/README.md

 Run the client in another console:

-`vertx httpperf/PerfClient.java -instances 6 -cluster`
+`vertx run httpperf/PerfClient.java -instances 6 -cluster`

 Of course, you can run client and server on different machines.
 You'll probably need a fast network to avoid getting IO bound.